 “On Organizing of Employment Relations During Martial Law” (the “Law”) entered into effect on 15 March 2022 and is expected to apply until 13 May 2024, as extended by the Ukrainian President.

 Our 2024 Americas event will be held April 15-17 in San Juan, Puerto Rico.
 Now in its ninth year, the Global Benefits Forum helps HR and benefits professionals from around the world enhance their international benefits expertise while engaging with peers and market-leading experts through three events held in the Americas, London and Asia.

 With the rise of technology, work from home has been a steadily growing trend for many years.
-Remote working has exploded since Spring 2020 with quarantines, workplace closures and lockdowns due to the COVID-19 pandemic, at least for jobs and industries that do not always require workers to be on-site.
+Remote working has exploded since Spring 2020 with quarantines, workplace closures, and lockdowns due to the COVID-19 pandemic, at least for jobs and industries that do not always require workers to be on-site.

-New teleworking legislation varies widely across the countries.
+New teleworking legislation varies widely across countries.
 While some countries introduced their first teleworking general legal framework, other countries passed more detailed measures.
 This article will only cover permanent teleworking legislation that has entered into effect since the beginning of the pandemic in March 2020.
 Temporary COVID-19 related measures, as well as proposed legislation not yet passed as of the publication of this article will not be addressed.